acend/argocd-basics-training/content/en/docs/08/tracking_deployment_strategies.md

 {{% /details %}}

-Increase the number of replicas in your file `<workspace>/example-app/values.yaml` to 2.
+Increase the number of replicas in your file `<workspace>/example-app/deployment.yaml` to 2.
 After that commit and push your changes to the Git repository.

 {{% details title="Hint" %}}

 {{< highlight YAML "hl_lines=2" >}}
+...

-replicaCount: 2
+replicas: 2
+...
 {{< / highlight >}}

 For commiting and pushing your changes to your Git repository, execute follwing command: